nimurphy/SimpleTodoList/readme.md

 Below is a brief list of improvements that might be made.
 - Exceptions in the model are exposed to the UI.
 - Revisit the decision to use tuples instead of data transfer objects.
 - Use of immutable state should be possible using LiteDB and a Builder pattern.
-This may require writing custom mappings using `BSonMapper`.
+This may require writing custom mappings based on LiteDB's `BSonMapper`.
-	- The service implementation using of LiteDB should be reviewed in any case.
+	- The service implementation using LiteDB should be reviewed in any case.
 - Incomplete test coverage of `Service` library.
 No testing of UI.
 - More effective use use of XUnit.
 - No build / test automation.